nishant050/supply_chain_optimization/README.md

 ## Code
 This repository code you will find all the code used to explain the concepts presented in the article.

-## About me 🤓
-Senior Supply Chain Engineer with an international experience working on Logistics and Transportation operations. \
-Have a look at my portfolio: [Data Science for Supply Chain Portfolio](https://samirsaci.com) \
-Data Science for Warehousing📦, Transportation 🚚 and Demand Forecasting 📈